Back to Learn

 Specificity: The First Principle

 Every rule should answer: what specifically should change about Claude's default behavior?
+Compare the example below against real TypeScript CLAUDE.md rules to see how teams encode strict-mode flags concretely.

 CLAUDE.md